RyanDraves/Halite-II-Bots/README.md

 ## Overview:
   I finished ~rank 14 in the challenge (finals still pending but is turning out the same).
 Right now I'm a fairly inexperienced coder in my senior year of high school and was just finishing up my first real programming course when I started the challenge.
 Most of my code is what I perceive to be poorly written, but I'll go over how my final bot version operates here and in the source code itself.
-The other bot versions will contain comments as-is and were probably outdated!
+The other bot versions will contain comments as-is which are probably outdated!

 #### Some quick jargon I used through comments/names within the code: